-The competition uses an international commercial transaction problem that is adjudicated through:
+The competition uses an complex international commercial transaction that is addressed in two parts:

-- an arbitration moot using the UNCITRAL Arbitration Rules and the UNIDROIT Principles of International Commercial Contracts, and
+dispute resolution through an arbitration moot, using the UNCITRAL Arbitration Rules and the UNIDROIT Principles of International Commercial Contracts (Round A), and

 Team Australia competes in the English and Japanese language divisions of the competition.